Kambrian/oPDF/README.md

 - PDF versions are available in the doc/ directory.

-Please consult the science paper (coming soon) on how it works.
+Please consult the science paper (http://arxiv.org/abs/1507.00769) on how it works.

 ## Authors
 Jiaxin Han (@Kambrian)[ICC, Durham]